How to Have a Stress-Free Christmas Holiday as a Single Parent

 As a single parent, you don’t need to be told that Christmas is a tough season to experience.
 It is an emotional roller coaster with both parties trying to make the best of a difficult situation.
 But you don’t have to lose your sanity to survive Christmas as a single parent.
 Many single parents love the idea of going away over the festive period.
 It takes their mind off the fact that the special someone is missing in their lives – a partner to spend the holidays with and enjoy the smiles on their kids’ faces as they open their presents.
 But as much as getting away at Christmas can be a welcome escape, the thought of travelling during one of the busiest times of the year can be quite intimidating.
 Nevertheless, you don’t actually have to lose your sanity – though you might find this hard to believe.
-As long as you are well-prepared and stay in the right frame of mind, this can be a positive experience for all.
+As long as you are well-prepared and stay in the right frame of mind, travelling at Christmas can be a positive experience for all.
 So, without further ado, here’s a single parent’s guide to staying sane when travelling at Christmas:

 Get Permission from the Other Parent

 If you are flying out of the country at Christmas or indeed at any time, then the legal issues can get a bit sticky.
 To avoid issues at passport control, it is important to get permission from the other parent, notifying the authorities that you are taking your children abroad.
 This is something you must do whether you are married, separated or divorced and whether you share the same surname as your kids or not.
 The only exception is where you have a child arrangement order from a court, which allows you to travel abroad for up to 28 days.
 If there is any confusion at the airport or borders, having the right paperwork on you will save you a great deal of hassle and possibly missing your flight.
 It is not unusual for airlines to stop you from checking in without the correct documents.
 Even if you haven’t had any issues in the past, beware that both airlines and passport control are becoming very strict and passports, birth certificates and divorce certificate alone are often not enough.